 Junior bridge had significant upsides away from the table as well – at the 2009 Europeans in Romania, Mike met Sarah, whom he would later marry.
 They lived together in Cambridge while Sarah finished her degree before moving to Manchester, where Sarah trained to be a teacher.

-For a while, Mike made his living playing online poker.
-This required playing the best part of two million hands per year, and naturally his bridge development suffered.
-The anti-social hours meant that in the 2009 Premier League he was so “jet-lagged” that he put the opposing declarer's hand down as dummy, which as far as we know is a unique occurrence.
-Thankfully, that declarer, Espen Erichsen, put the incident behind him, and teamed up with Bell and Byrne to win the event the next year.
+During this time, Mike made his living playing online poker.
+This required playing the best part of two million hands each year, and naturally his bridge development suffered.
+The anti-social hours meant that, while playing the Premier League, he was so “jet-lagged” that he put the opposing declarer's hand down as dummy, which as far as we know is a unique occurrence.
+Thankfully that declarer, Espen Erichsen, put the incident behind him, and teamed up with the two Michaels to win the same event the next year.
 Bell and Byrne’s other triumphs included the Camrose, two Lederers, the Chairman's Cup teams event in Sweden and the pairs at the prestigious Yeh Bros in Shanghai.

-Last updated: June 2016
+Last updated: January 2020